Origin of pressure-induced anomalies in the nodal-line ferrimagnet Mn$_3$Si$_2$Te$_6$

+Note that our calculations do not support a substantial $J_2$ which we find to be 3\% of $J_1$ rather than the 18\% obtained in Ref.~\onlinecite{May2017}.

 We confirm this expectation by classical Monte Carlo (cMC) simulation of the full Hamiltonians shown in Fig.~\ref{fig:couplings}.
-In Fig.~\ref{fig:Tc} we show that the calculated {\tc} from our Hamiltonians can explain the {\tc} increase seen in experimental resistivity and susceptibility data from Ref.~\onlinecite{Susilo2024} very well.
-In our calculations, the pressure induced insulator to metal transition occurs between 14 and 16\,GPa (see Fig.~\ref{fig:couplings}(c)).
-Between these two pressures, we observe a clear change in the pressure evolution of the exchange interactions: $J_1$ levels off, and most of the subleading couplings begin to drop or even to turn negative (ferromagnetic).
+In Fig.~\ref{fig:Tc} we show that the calculated {\tc} from our Hamiltonians can explain the {\tc} increase seen in experimental resistivity and susceptibility data from Ref.~\onlinecite{Susilo2024} very well (for details see Supplementary Note 2 with Supplementary Figures 7 to 12).
+In our calculations, the pressure induced insulator to metal transition in the ferrimagnetic ground state (with spins oriented along the $a$ axis) occurs between 14 and 16\,GPa (see Fig.~\ref{fig:couplings}c).
+With spins quantized along the $c$ axis (hard axis), the IMT occurs somewhat earlier, indicating the field-tunability of this material.
+Between 14 and 16\,GPa, we observe a clear change in the pressure evolution of the exchange interactions: $J_1$ levels off, and most of the subleading couplings begin to decrease or even turn negative (ferromagnetic).
 The phase transition from trigonal to monoclinic space group leads to significant changes in the exchange couplings.